 - Transfer the white bean paste to a clean container with a lid.
 If you’re using it in a few days, refrigerate.
 Otherwise, divide the paste into a small portion and freeze them for up to 2-3 months.

 - Lima Beans: If you’re in Japan, you can get one of Shiro Ingen Mame (白いんげん豆) such as Shirohana Mame (白花豆), Ofuku Mame (大福豆), Tebo Mame (手亡豆), or Kintoki Mame (金時豆).
 Or you can use Shiro Azuki (白小豆).
 For White Bean Paste, please try finding lima beans (butter beans) or navy beans.
 If you can't find them, then the last option is Cannellini Beans.
 I do not recommend substituting with other beans because the taste and texture will be completely off.

 - Sugar: Please use granulated white sugar, and do not use sugar that has a color (such as brown sugar) because you're trying to make WHITE bean paste.
-If you're going for traditional white bean paste, the sugar amount will be ⅔ to 1 part of sugar by weight to 1 part of beans.
+If you're going for traditional white bean paste, the sugar amount will be ⅔ to 1 part of sugar by weight to 1 part of dried beans.
 If you reduce the amount of sugar significantly, it will not give enough moisture to the paste, which may result in a different texture.
 Wagashi is meant to be a bit on the sweet side in order to complement the bitter taste of matcha (drink).